-Tri-tip already has that beefy flavor and tender bite, but since it’s a lean cut, it can turn tough if you overcook it or slice it wrong.
+Do you need a Tri-Tip Marinade?
+Tri-tip steak already has that beefy flavor and tender bite, but since it’s a lean cut, it can turn tough if you overcook it or slice it wrong.
+To enhance its deliciousness, try using a Tri-Tip Marinade.
+With this guide, you will learn how to make a flavorful marinade that brings out the best in your steak while ensuring it remains tender and juicy.

 To kick things off, grab a few ingredients, including olive oil, red wine, and balsamic vinegar.